exasol/exasol-virtual-schema-lua/doc/system_requirements.md

 Rationale:

 When a Virtual Schema excludes a capability from the list of supported capabilities, then the core database constructs push-down queries that only take the remaining capabilities into account.
 If VS Owners for example switch off a scalar function, that function won't be pushed down to the Virtual Schema.
-Instead the core database applies it on the results of the push-down.
+Instead, the core database applies it on the results of the push-down.

 VS Owners can do this in case the resulting query turns out to be more efficient for example.